Longwater1234/WedemyServer/README.md

 (Dev) mode: **No actual money is deducted at Checkout**.
 Make sure you obtain a set of 3 API Keys from your own Braintree Dev Account and store them as ENV variables: `BT_MERCHANT_ID`, `BT_PUBLIC_KEY` and `BT_PRIVATE_KEY`.
 For Braintree tutorials and samples, please check their [official docs](https://developer.paypal.com/braintree/docs).

-## Deploying your App 🚀

-This App can be easily deployed within few minutes, straight from GitHub to your Cloud PaaS of choice.
-You can either use the [Dockerfile](Dockerfile) provided, or natively as a pure Java app.
-Popular PaaS with CI/CD for Java include:
-Heroku, AWS ElasticBeanstalk, Google App Engine, Azure Web Apps.
-The following may **require** a Dockerfile: _Dokku, Railway, Render.com, Fly.io_.
-Please note, you may also need a **separate** MySQL & Redis instance!

-### Disclaimer ⚠

-> Wedemy is an open-source project developed for learning purposes only.
-It is NOT associated with or endorsed
-> by Udemy, Inc. Any resemblance to Udemy or its services is purely inspirational.

 ---